 The Company has established a cross-functional implementation team and governance structure for the project.
-The Company has decided on a current expected credit loss ("CECL") methodology while it is adjusting for key interpretive issues.
+The Company has decided on a current expected credit loss ("CECL") methodology while it is adjusting for key interpretive issues and monitoring the FASB's ongoing accounting standards development.
 Furthermore, the Company will continue to monitor the initial scope assessment, as a basis to determine the requirements and data sourcing of the CECL models, and to design, build and test the models until the effective date.